 Hypera Pharma is Brazil’s largest pharmaceutical company in net sales.
 It’s present in all relevant segments of the retail pharmaceutical sector in Brazil, with leadership in several product categories.
 The company offers high-quality products, and keeps investing in innovation to grow in a sustainable way.

-Hypera Pharma is organized into three major business units:
+Hypera Pharma is organized into four major business units: